team-sandiego/ohdeer/README.md

 Our app has two components:

-1. a user-friendly survey component that gathers crowd-sourced observation data input by the public
+1. A user-friendly survey component that gathers crowd-sourced observation data input by the public.
 link:
-2. the visualization of the road impact observation data via the web application component
+2. The visualization of the road impact observation data via the web application component.
 link: